onfido/onfido-android-sdk/README.md

 The Onfido Android SDK supports and maintains translations for the following locales:

-- English    (en) 🇬🇧
+- English    (en) :uk:
-- Spanish    (es) 🇪🇸
+- Spanish    (es) :es:
-- French     (fr) 🇫🇷
+- French     (fr) :fr:
-- German     (de) 🇩🇪
+- German     (de) :de:
-- Italian    (it) 🇮🇹
+- Italian    (it) :it:
-- Portuguese (pt) 🇵🇹
+- Portuguese (pt) :pt:
-- Dutch      (nl) 🇳🇱

 **Custom language**

 The Android SDK also allows for the selection of a specific custom language for locales that Onfido does not currently support.
-You can have an additional XML strings file inside your resources folder for the desired locale (for example, `res/values-it/onfido_strings.xml` for 🇮🇹 translation), with the content of our [strings.xml](strings.xml) file, translated for that locale.
+You can have an additional XML strings file inside your resources folder for the desired locale (for example, `res/values-it/onfido_strings.xml` for :it: translation), with the content of our [strings.xml](strings.xml) file, translated for that locale.

 When adding custom translations, please make sure you add the whole set of keys we have on [strings.xml](strings.xml).
 In particular, `onfido_locale`, which identifies the current locale being added, must be included.
 The value for this string should be the [ISO 639-1](http://www.loc.gov/standards/iso639-2/php/code_list.php) 2-letter language code corresponding to the translation being added.